- Competitive Analysis

 B2B Content Marketing

-Content marketing is a big bucket, and one that 91 percent of B2B marketers are currently using.
+Content marketing is a big bucket, and one that 91% of B2B marketers are currently using.
 It includes blogs, social media, videos, press releases and news articles, FAQs, email newsletters, e-books, white papers, case studies, infographics, and many more granular pieces.

 You need it because more and more buyers are relying on digital content to make decisions.
-More than half of all B2B buyers view at least eight pieces of content during the purchase process, and more than 80 percent of buyers view at least 5 pieces.
-A full 75 percent of buyers say content significantly impacts their buying decision, and 62 percent say they can finalize their purchase selection criteria based on digital content alone.
+More than half of all B2B buyers view at least eight pieces of content during the purchase process, and more than 80% of buyers view at least five articles.
+A full 75% of buyers say content significantly impacts their buying decision, and 62% say they can finalize their purchase selection criteria based on digital content alone.

 The biggest mistake you can make in content marketing at any stage of the journey is to make it all about you.